andre-st/chrome-injectjs/README.md

 3. This extension helps replace other smaller Chrome extensions such as Rubén Martínez's ["Goodreads Ratings for Amazon"](https://chrome.google.com/webstore/detail/goodreads-ratings-for-ama/fkkcefhhadenobhjnngfdahhlodolkjg) by adding [an equivalent function](script-example.js) to the mixins script.
-The less people fiddling with my browser the better.
+The fewer strangers fiddling with my browser, the better.

 ## Program Features and Screenshots